tvsnarayana/AzureDevTestDeploy/readme.md

 ## Scripts

 The /script directory contains a number of helper scripts for managing our build and development environments.
-Generally for starting up the application you should use Docker-Compose, the scripts in this directory are deprecated.
+Generally for starting up the application you should use Docker-Compose, the scripts in this directory are deprecated, there are, however, still useful for people learning about Docker and how it works because Docker Compose hides some details whereas the scripts show exactly what is happening.

 Copy /scripts/config.tmpl to scripts/config.sh before using these scripts.
 You might want to edit scripts/config.sh, see the file for